Betal Rock Shelter

-Betal Rock Shelter (Betalov spodmol), a karst cave located on the south-eastern edge of the Lower Pivka river valley on a slope just above the road from Postojna to Bukovje is a site where rich cultural sediment layers with remains of stone tools, artifacts, and numerous fossilized bones of contemporary animals were found.
+The Betal Rock Shelter (Betalov spodmol), a karst cave located on the south-eastern edge of the Lower Pivka Valley on a slope just above the road from Postojna to Bukovje, is a site where rich cultural sediment layers with remains of stone tools, artifacts, and numerous fossilized bones of contemporary animals were found.
 Its entrance was formed by the collapse of the 174 m long cave's ceiling, carved out by the waters of the Pivka River.